Reading Time: 2 minutes

 That’s billion, with a “B.” It’s an unimaginable amount.
 But at the same time, it’s testament to the enduring popularity of the snack.

-Sure, there’s millions of pizzas that will be tossed and millions of kilograms of avocados that will be blitzed, like quarterbacks Mahomes and Brady, to make tonnes of guacamole, but the definitive dish for the planet’s biggest game is by far chicken wings.
+Sure, there’s millions of pizzas that will be tossed and millions of kilograms of avocados that will be blitzed, like today’s quarterbacks, to make tonnes of guacamole, but the definitive dish for the planet’s biggest game is by far chicken wings.

 In fact, in totality, wings are the definitive sports-bar food in North America, supported heavily by the beer that goes so nicely with them.
 To my thinking they are simply emblematic of the events and foot traffic that takes place at bars and restaurants across the continent.